Nextiva / Blog / VoIP

 • A VoIP provider organizes and relays phone calls and video sessions on its network

 If you’re asking the question of SIP versus VoIP, it probably means you’re looking to take your communication channels online and unify them, so you’re searching for the best options for you.
+That’s a great direction to take!

-Get Your Company Ready For SIP Calling
+Get Your Company Ready for SIP Calling

 As we’ve established, SIP calling is here to replace the role of outdated PRI technology that relies on analog lines.
 Staying old-school with your phone system is a costly decision.